event-catalog/eventcatalog/examples/basic/services/Payment Service/contributing.md

 # Contributing

-How to get started on the orders service
+How to get started on the payment service